Joey Gallo Player Props: Twins vs. Phillies

 Joey Gallo At The Plate

-- Gallo has had at least one RBI in 22.2% of his games this season (20 of 90), with more than one RBI eight times (8.9%).
-He has also accounted for three or more of his team's runs in four contests.
+- Gallo has picked up an RBI in 22.0% of his games this year, with more than one RBI in 8.8% of his games.
+He has also plated three or more runs in four contests.

-- In 32.2% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (3.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.